alphagov/notifications-node-client/README.md

 ##### `status`

+__email__

-If omitted all messages are returned.
-Otherwise you can filter by:
+You can filter by:

 * `sending` - the message is queued to be sent by the provider.
 * `delivered` - the message was successfully delivered.
 * `failed` - this will return all failure statuses `permanent-failure`, `temporary-failure` and `technical-failure`.
-* `permanent-failure` - the provider was unable to deliver message, email or phone number does not exist; remove this recipient from your list.
+* `permanent-failure` - the provider was unable to deliver message, email does not exist; remove this recipient from your list.
-* `temporary-failure` - the provider was unable to deliver message, email box was full or the phone was turned off; you can try to send the message again.
+* `temporary-failure` - the provider was unable to deliver message, email box was full; you can try to send the message again.
 * `technical-failure` - Notify had a technical failure; you can try to send the message again.

+You can omit this argument to ignore this filter.

+__text message__

+You can filter by:

+* `sending` - the message is queued to be sent by the provider.
+* `delivered` - the message was successfully delivered.
+* `failed` - this will return all failure statuses `permanent-failure`, `temporary-failure` and `technical-failure`.
+* `permanent-failure` - the provider was unable to deliver message, phone number does not exist; remove this recipient from your list.
+* `temporary-failure` - the provider was unable to deliver message, the phone was turned off; you can try to send the message again.
+* `technical-failure` - Notify had a technical failure; you can try to send the message again.

+You can omit this argument to ignore this filter.

+__letter__

+You can filter by:

+* `accepted` - Notify is in the process of printing and posting the letter
+* `technical-failure` - Notify had an unexpected error while sending to our printing provider

+You can omit this argument to ignore this filter.

 ##### `reference`